TheRealFREDP3D/TheRealFREDP3D/README.md

 #### Tasks to Complete Before Launching My Website

-[X] I need to sort through my own notes and separate them from the content I clipped from websites and books.
+[X] I need to sort through my notes and separate them from the content I clipped from websites and books.
 This will ensure that all the information on my website is going to be accurate and relevant and also ensure that I'm the actual author.  ==2023-04-29 == I started this week with over 1200 notes in my Obsidian Vault.
 I cut it to 795!
 And I did a complete reconstruction of my folder system.  **CHECK!**

 [] I also need to learn how to use a static site generator like Jekyll, Hugo, or 11th.
 This will allow me to easily create and maintain my website without having to write complex code from scratch.

 [X] ***(Work in progress)*** The fact that English is not my natural language, I need to write regularly to improve my grammar and communication skills.
 I've been using Grammarly to help me with this, and I plan to continue writing regularly to maintain my progress.

-[X] Publish on Medium.com - **It's done.** I published a text about how I end up deeply needing to change my professional path and how a 38 years old warehouse manager choose without hesitation IT and Cybersecurity as a dream life.
-I also published a writeup for the [Tryhackme room: Brute-It](https://tryhackme.com/room/bruteit).
+[X] Publish on Medium.com - **It's done.** I published a text about how I ended up deeply needing to change my professional path and how a 38-year-old warehouse manager choose without hesitation IT and Cybersecurity as a dream life.
+I also published a write-up for the [Tryhackme room: Brute-It](https://tryhackme.com/room/bruteit).

 [] To ensure that my website provides valuable content, I plan to revisit every TryHackMe room and HTB Academy module I completed.
-Now that I have accumulated some experience,  I am able to share my notes, additional resources, and alternative tools, or at least share my personal journey (Win&Fails).
+Now that I have accumulated some experience,  I can share my notes, additional resources, and alternative tools, or at least share my journey (Win&Fails).
-***3-11-2023 - Update: Tryhackme updated some of their learning path.
+***3-11-2023 - Update: Tryhackme updated some of their learning paths.
 So far I have finished the Burp Suite series.***

 [] In addition to improving my technical skills, I plan to obtain my AWS Certified Cloud Practitioner Certification.
 I'm also getting (ISC)2 - Certified Cybersecurity.
 ***3-11-2023 - Update:*** I've almost completed the ISC2 CC course but my free subscription isn't valid anymore.
 Don't plan to return to it because I feel that I learn most of the content of this course.